 Can I purchase OEM license but purchase direct VMware support?

 No this is not possible.
 Support is tagged with the actual type of license.

 With "A" OEM license, can I buy support from "B" OEM vendor?

-How does VMware OEM Support works?
+How do VMware OEM Support work?